What is the charter?

 The BSA grants charters to sponsoring (chartered) organizations who must report to Scouting annually to renew their local charters.
 Rechartering is the process where a Scout unit renews its charter as an official part of the Boy Scouts of America.

-Online access will be available October 1, 2016.
-All unit charters are to be turned in no later than November 11th.
+Online access will be available October 1, 2017.
+All unit charters are to be turned in no later than the November Roundtable with a completed Final Recharter Checklist.

-Every unit must have a 2016 Access Code to enter the BSA online rechartering portal.
-Unit leaders, Committee Chairs and Chartered Organization Representatives should receive emails and letters with the code in mid September.
+Every unit must have a 2017 Access Code to enter the BSA online rechartering portal.
+Unit leaders will receive an email and a letter with the code in mid-September.
+Committee Chairs and Chartered Organization Representatives will also receive emails with the code in mid-September.
 If you have not received this information by October 14th, please contact your Unit Commissioner or your Unit Serving Executive (USE)

 If you are an experienced user, go ahead and click on the INTERNET RECHARTER button in RED now.
 If you want to review the process or need a lot of guidance, use the Internet Recharter Help Guide listed below under “Resources”.
-When you are ready, click on the button.
+Click on the button when you are ready.
 Remember, you must initially log-in as a “First Time User” – last year’s recharter season doesn’t count for this fall!

 BEGIN YOUR RECHARTER